 Low-power and energy-saving modes optimize device performance by reducing display brightness while temporarily ceasing functions such as uploading to the cloud and background downloads.
 In low-power mode, you can still text, send emails, make phone calls and access the internet.

-Mobile devices can be set to prompt you to go into low-power mode when your battery level drops to 20%, or you can use low-power mode whenever you want to eke as much life out of your battery as possible (such as during a long trip when you might not have access to charging stations).
+Mobile devices can be set to prompt you to go into low-power mode when your battery level drops to 20%.
+You can use low-power mode whenever you want to eke as much life out of your battery as possible (such as during a long trip when you might not have access to charging stations).

 If you’re using an iPhone, the phone is set to Raise to Wake mode by default.
 This setting automatically turns on the iPhone’s lock screen when the user raises the phone to look at it.
 Consistently activating the lock screen will drain your battery, so unless you use your phone every time you pick it up, turn off this setting.

 Lowering your screen brightness can extend your battery life, as less power is needed to light the screen.
-How much battery life a dimmer screen saves varies depending on the device, model and usage, but it’s possible to gain an extra hour or two of power by adjusting brightness settings.
+How much battery life a dimmer screen saves varies depending on the device, model and usage.
+It’s possible to gain an extra hour or two of power by adjusting brightness settings.

 High temperatures can damage the internal components of a mobile device, including the battery.
 Most devices work best between 62 and 72 degrees Fahrenheit.
 At temperatures higher than 95 degrees Fahrenheit, battery lifespan can be permanently reduced.
 Batteries will drain faster in cold temperatures, but this is a temporary condition.